HuaDeity/CrawlDemo/README.md

 ## Tips

+- [GettyImages](https://gettyimages.com/) may need to change the keyword appropriately when searching in different regions, such as adding hyphens to get different search results.

 - [Alamy](https://alamy.com/) images require a uniform crop of approximately 20px from the bottom.

 - The spider disabled [Baidu](https://image.baidu.com/)'s robots.txt file due to its anti-crawling mechanism, which may violate the website's terms of service.